Long-time estimates for heat flows on ALE manifolds: Introduction

 Let us now turn to the derivative estimates for the heat kernel.
 Our method is based on the elliptic theory for Dirac type operators on ALE manifolds, c.f.\ Section \ref{sec: Elliptic Estimates}.
 We will prove derivative estimates for Schr\"{o}dinger operator, which are squares of Dirac type operators of the following type: \begin{definition} Let $\Phi$ be a trivialization as in Assumption \ref{ass: V}.
 Consider a first order formally self-adjoint differential operator

-acting on sections of $V$, where $A$ and $B$ are smooth homomorphism fields.
+acting on sections of $V$, where $A$ is a smooth homomorphism field from $T^*M\otimes V$ to $V$ and $B$ is a smooth endomorphism field on $V$.
 Then $\D_V$ is called a \emph{Dirac type operator} if $\D_V^2$ is a Schr\"{o}dinger operator and called \emph{asymptotic to a Euclidean Dirac operator} if

 where $A_0$ is a constant homomorphism such that

 on $\left(\R^n_{> 1} \times \K^m\right)/ \Gamma$. \end{definition}